avocadobravado/portfolio/README.md

 .env
 ```

-7) Install npm and Bower by typing:
+Install npm and Bower by typing:

 ```
 $ npm install
 $ bower install
 ```

-8) Initialize npm and Bower:
+Initialize npm and Bower:

 ```
 $ npm init
 $ bower init
 ```

-9) Run the build:
+Set up the build:

 ```
 $ gulp build
 ```

-10) Start the server:
+Start the server:

 ```
 $ gulp serve
 ```

-11) Step 10 should immediately open up a web browser such as Google Chrome and take you to the site, but if not, visit the following address in your preferred browser:
+Step 10 should immediately open up a web browser such as Google Chrome and take you to the site, but if not, visit the following address in your preferred browser:

 ```
 localhost:3000